skrey/yellow-extensions/source/core/README.md

 ## How to edit a website on the computer

 You can use your favorite text editor and change everything in the file manager.
 All content is located in your `content` folder.
 Basically, what you see in the file manager is the website you get.
-You can [use the built-in web server](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-use-the-built-in-web-server) or [build a static website](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-build-a-static-website).
+You can [start the built-in web server](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-start-the-built-in-web-server) or [build a static website](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-build-a-static-website).

 ## How to customise a website on the computer

-If you want to adjust the content, then use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/source/markdown).
-All content is located in your `content` folder.
-Create the file `content/shared/header.md` for a header.
-Create the file `content/shared/footer.md` for a footer.
-You can also create a header and footer in any other folder, then it will only be shown on pages in the same folder.

 If you want to adjust HTML, then change the layout.
 The default layout is defined in file `system/extensions/yellow-system.ini`.
-A different layout can be defined in the [settings](#settings) at the top of each page, for example `Layout: default`.
+A different layout can be defined in the [page settings](#settings-page) at the top of each page, for example `Layout: default`.
 All layout files are stored in your `system/layouts` folder.
 There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), for example to create your own navigation.

 If you want to adjust CSS, then change the theme.
 The default theme is defined in file `system/extensions/yellow-system.ini`.
-A different theme can be defined in the [settings](#settings) at the top of each page, for example `Theme: stockholm`.
+A different theme can be defined in the [page settings](#settings-page) at the top of each page, for example `Theme: stockholm`.
 Strictly speaking, themes consist not only of CSS but of multiple files.
 All theme files are stored in your `system/themes` folder.
 There are [themes](https://github.com/datenstrom/yellow-extensions#themes) to download.

-## How to make a multilingual website

-Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions#languages).
-The default language is defined in file `system/extensions/yellow-system.ini`.
-A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.
-If you want to translate the entire website into multiple languages, then enable the multi language mode.

-If you want to configure languages, then change the language settings.
-Open file `system/extensions/yellow-language.ini` and change existing settings.
-You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
-You can also add your own language settings, for example image captions.

 ## How to hide a page

-Set `Status: unlisted` in the [settings](#settings) at the top of a page.
+Set `Status: unlisted` in the [page settings](#settings-page) at the top of a page.
 The page is no longer visible in navigation and search results.
 You can choose between different [status values](#settings-status), to control who can see and access a page.

 ## How to redirect a page

-Set `Redirect` in the [settings](#settings) at the top of a page.
+Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the file system.

 ## Examples